How to Insulate Sliding Glass Doors: 8 Tips and Tricks

 If your sliding door has only blinds or a thin curtain, head to a home goods store or shop online to purchase a thick, thermal curtain.
 Heavy, insulated curtains do a great job of keeping the cold out—but just keep in mind they will also keep the sun out.

+Winterizing sliding doors involves factoring in the amount of sunlight that enters the room.
 Open the curtains if the sliding door receives bright, direct sunlight during the day; the sun can do wonders for heating up a room.
 But on cloudy days or whenever the sun isn’t beaming in, close the curtains to trap in the heat.
+And don’t forget that you can also do the opposite for those hot, summer months.
+Keep the curtains closed to prevent heat from entering your home.

 The best part?
-You won’t break the bank on this sliding glass door insulation DIY.
+You won’t break the bank on weatherproofing sliding glass door insulation if you DIY.
 Thermal curtains cost as little as $20.

 3. Apply a Window Film